BarnBridge/BarnBridge-Whitepaper/README.md

 How these gains and losses are measured & allocated across tranches can be done algorithmically with smart contracts.
 Each tranche can be traded as a unique digital asset.
 For example jETH (a junior tranche of ETH price exposure), mETH (a mezzanine tranche of ETH price exposure, and sETH (a senior tranche of ETH price exposure).
 The tranches will exist as risk ramps in which users of various risk appetites can gain price exposure to digital assets.

 The SMART Alpha product will make way to build tranches of single asset and multi-asset pools that generate yield and where lower risk ramps get lower returns when the underlying assets rise & lower losses when they drop.
 However, we can build this without needing yield attached at all.
 The opportunity for downstream opportunities to use various risk ramps for differing collateral obligations is a logical progression these risk ramps will create.

 #### 2.3 UI/UX Interface (Light)
 #### 2.4 UI/UX Interface (Dark)

 ## 3. Token - $BOND

 BOND is an ERC-20 token.
 It will be used to stake in the system, and as a governance token when the governance module is launched.
 As it conforms to the ERC-20 standard, the $BOND token is tradeable on any exchange and storable on any wallet - allowing anyone in the world to access it.

 ### 3.1 Distribution

-T
-he distribution breakdown is designed to facilitate the most decentralized protocol and make sure power doesn’t reside in the hands of a few.
+The distribution breakdown is designed to facilitate the most decentralized protocol and make sure power doesn’t reside in the hands of a few.

 ### 3.2 Governance